spryker/spryker-docs/docs/scos/user/back-office-user-guides/202204.0/catalog/products/manage-abstract-products-and-product-bundles/add-scheduled-prices-to-abstract-products-and-product-bundles.md

 <br>You can add multiple scheduled prices for the same abstract product.
 Repeat the prior steps until you add the desired number of scheduled prices.

-## Reference information: Add scheduled price to abstract product
+## Reference information: Add scheduled prices to abstract products and product bundles

 | ATTRIBUTE | DESCRIPTION |
 | --- | --- |